November 2003

 2. The best pricing distributors are allowed to offer.

-3. Free U.S. shipping (and for some programs, free Express shipping Worldwide).
+3. Free U.S. shipping, unless prohibited by the manufacturer, and for some programs, free Priority shipping.

 4. Additional benefits.
-E.g. I offer a free transit report program for purchasers of Sirius, over 60 beautiful extra artistic wheels for Solar Fire Gold, etc.
+E.g. I offer a very inexpensive excellent transit report for purchasers of Kepler & Sirius, over 60 free beautiful extra artistic wheels for Solar Fire Gold, etc.

 5. You are supporting my website, allowing me to continue posting astrology tutorials, software reviews, and much more.